 Payment Plans Information (click to open)

 Click here for steps on how to enroll in the Payment Plan.
-If you enter into the tuition payment plan after August 1, 2019, you must immediately pay any installments due.
-(For example, if you enter into the plan on September 3, 2019, you must pay the first two installments.)
+If you enter into the tuition payment plan after (to be updated), you must immediately pay any installments due.
+(For example, if you enter into the plan on (to be updated), you must pay the first two installments.)
 Failure to make the first two payments by their due dates will result in your classes being deleted on the drop dates.
 If you fail to make the third and fourth installment payments by the due date, your classes will not be deleted, but you will be responsible for all amounts due, including late fees.
 Until full payment is received you will be prevented from registering or obtaining transcripts.

 IRS Tax Form 1098-T